eanique/CourseraDataScienceToolbox/README.md

 # CourseraDataScienceToolbox
-Test repo for the purpose of Coursera
+Test repo for the purpose of Coursera -- Synchronised